openzula/s3ftp/README.md

 * AWS S3 bucket
   * Name
   * Region (e.g. 'eu-west-2')
-* AWS IAM user with a policy for the desired permissions
+* AWS IAM user or role with a policy for the desired permissions

 For example the following IAM policy would provide full write access to the bucket: